skycoin/skycoin/README.md

 * Peering infrastucture complete.
 Clients are able to connect to each other, if configured appropriately.
 * Blockchain v1 functioning
 * Transactions are not networked.
-* The daemon RPC for the GUI is not implemented.
+* JSON RPC for wallet

 Setup
 -----